Introduction to Saving

 compounding can make a very worthwhile difference to the return you enjoy on your savings.

-Use the Candid AER Calculator to check your own compounding examples.
+Use our AER Calculator to check your own compounding examples.

 Don't ignore debts!